Gunga Din: Adaptations and references in popular culture

 Robert Sheckley's short story "Human Man's Burden" (1956, anthologized in Pilgrimage to Earth) alludes to the story by featuring a robotic servant named Gunga Sam, programmed to behave in a manner similar to the stereotypical colonial native servant.
 While stated to have no soul, he ultimately proves to be no less human and wise than his owner in actions.

 In 1958, Bobby Darin wrote and recorded the song "That's the Way Love Is" in which, referring to the unsolved riddle of love, he sings "And if ya come up with the answer, You're a better man, sir, than I ...
 Gunga Din".

-In 1962, Sonny Gianotta recorded "The Last Blast of the Blasted Bugler", a comedic retelling of the story.

-An animated version featuring Jim Backus was made in 1964, as part of The Famous Adventures of Mr Magoo.
-It is the third episode of the series.

-The English singer Peter Bellamy included a setting of the poem on his 1975 record, Barrack Room Ballads of Rudyard Kipling.

-The American trio The Three D's included a folk music rendition of the poem on their Capitol Records album New Dimensions in Folk Songs in 1964.
+In 1964 Duane Hiatt and the group The 3Ds released an album of classic poetry set to music, including Gunga Din, with lyrics almost word for word from Kipling's poem.

-Songwriter Jim Croce set the words to music and released it on his 1966 Facets album.
+Songwriter Jim Croce set the words to music as "The Ballad of Gunga Din" and released it on his 1966 Facets album.

-In the 1994 version of Spider-Man, the Punisher refers to Kraven the Hunter as Gunga Din.

-Hawkeye Pierce (portrayed by Alan Alda) in M*A*S*H made multiple references to "Gunga Din".

-Alan Moore's Watchmen features a restaurant called the Gunga Diner.
+In Carry On Up the Khyber (1968), part of the Carry On series of British comedy films, the rebel warrior chief is called Bungdit Din (Bernard Bresslaw), a parody of Gunga Din.
+In a scene where he boasts of wiping out the Khyber Pass garrison, the "Khazi of Kalabar" (Kenneth Williams) replies: "You're a better man than me, Bungdit Din."

+Gunga Din is the only fictional person, out of more than twenty individuals mentioned, in the 1970 Neil Diamond song "Done Too Soon".

 In 1996, the animated television series Animaniacs featured a segment called "Gunga Dot", in which the "Warner Sister" Dot has a job serving water to the patrons of a resort in a boiling hot desert near Bombay.
 After growing tired of the constant complaining, she releases the valve on the Warner Bros.
 Water Tower, which placates the guests and somehow creates the Indian Ocean.